 Immersive learning with Virtual Reality (VR) and Augmented Reality (AR) belong to emerging technologies in education.
 They are devoted to making education more engaging by changing the role of the student.
 The student turns from passive observer to an active participant who can interact with the learning environment.

 Edtech now uses VR and AR to attract students’ interest in various fields.

 For example, instead of studying London from a schoolbook, isn’t it better to make a virtual tour to London?
-Google Expeditions is a mobile app that makes it possible.
-It includes a number of VR excursions from the Louvre to Everest.
+Google Expeditions, now part of Google Arts & Culture, makes it possible to take a number of VR excursions from the Louvre to Everest.

 This new technology in education is also applied in corporate training.
 British startup VirtualSpeech helps develop soft skills and simulates many professional situations – for example, negotiating with a “difficult” client or performing on stage in front of a huge audience.